-The town is home to the wonderful, picturesque Okehampton Castle, which dates back to the Domesday Book and sits in an elevated position above beautiful woodland walks where the West Okement River runs.
+The town is home to the picturesque Okehampton Castle, which dates to the Domesday Book and sits in an elevated position above beautiful woodland walking trails in the Okehampton Old Town Park Local Nature Reserve where the West Okement River runs.
 The Castle was first started just after the Norman Conquest, with a moat, as a Motte and Bailey castle.

 Two Castles Trail, Tarka Trail, Granite Way and the West Devon Way to Plymouth are all easily accessible from the town centre.
 There are guided walks from and around the town, wild swimming in the rivers, a golf course, museum, gym, swimming pool and the extremely beautiful Simmons Park in the centre of town.